For Legal Teams

 Deposition or trial support is scoped around the expert, the jurisdiction, and the exhibits your team needs to explain the medicine clearly.

-In demand letters, mediation, and deposition prep, unclear imaging language becomes negotiation leverage for opposing counsel.
+In demand letters, mediation, and deposition prep, unclear imaging language can leave the legal team translating medical findings without the right clinical context.

 Ambiguity becomes dispute

-Open-ended findings leave causation, acuity, and severity available to be recast as nonspecific or unrelated to the matter.
+Open-ended findings can leave causation, acuity, and severity vulnerable to being recast as nonspecific, unrelated, or unsupported by the record.

 What a clearer package adds